Our opening hours: Monday - Friday 9am - 5pm. Call 01942 938 222, 01942 409 822 or 01942 409 821

 Could you tell us a bit about yourself?

 My name is Ana Rodriguez, I’m a 34-year-old Spanish woman married to an English man named Patrick.
-Together we have two kids: an 8-year-old daughter Lily, and 6-year old son named Josh.
-I used to live in London where I studied Public Relations.
-I met Patrick at the university and after graduation, we both decided to move to Manchester where Patrick’s family lives.
+Together, we have two kids: an 8-year-old daughter, Lily, and a 6-year-old son named Josh.
+I used to live in London, where I studied Public Relations.
+I met Patrick at the university, and after graduation, we both decided to move to Manchester, where Patrick’s family lives.

 January 26, 2021